 1 pint of strawberries and a bit of powdered sugar for assembly

-If you like, you can double the recipe and it’ll turn out like what’s pictured in this here blog.
+If you like, you can double the filling in this recipe and it’ll turn out like what’s pictured in this here blog.
 It just depends on the filling to cake ratio you are looking for.

 Pre-heat your oven to 350 degrees.
 Take out a bowl that you are going to whip your cream in and put that in the fridge.
 Cream together the butter and sugar until you get a light and fluffy texture.
 Like a cloud, but a lot more dense.
 Add in your vanilla and beat in the eggs one at a time, keeping that fluffy texture going.
 In a separate bowl, get all of your dry ingredients mixed together and gently stir it into the batter until it’s just incorporated.
 In two 9-inch cake pans, evenly disperse your batter between the two pans and in the pans themselves.
 Bake at 350 degrees for 23-25 minutes.
 Let the cakes cool on a wire rack before assembling.